-- Minimize the amount of impervious surfaces (roads, parking lots, roofs, etc.) within the campus by controlling the creation and expansion of such during development and re-development. - Identify any environmentally or ecologically sensitive areas that provides water quality benefits or serve critical watershed functions.
-Requirements may be needed to protect such if there is a technical basis to justify the actual existence of any such areas on campus.
-Inviting stakeholder input may be required for identifying sensitive areas. - No streams exist on campus.
-Should UNM acquire and develop stream-side property, then measures will be taken to disconnect direct discharge to the stream from impervious areas. - UNM will seek to avoid hydro-modification of arroyos caused by campus development, including roads, etc. - UNM will develop and implement development policies to protect soils, prevent topsoil stripping and soil compaction. - UNM will continue to incorporate watershed protection elements into relevant policy and/or planning documents as they come up for regular review.
+(f) Seek to avoid or prevent hydromodification of streams and other water bodies caused by development, including roads, highways, and bridges. stakeholder input may be required for identifying sensitive areas.

+- No streams exist on campus.
+Should UNM acquire and develop stream-side property, then measures will be taken to disconnect direct discharge to the stream from impervious areas. - UNM will seek to avoid hydromodification of arroyos caused by campus development, including roads, etc. - UNM will develop and implement development policies to protect soils, prevent topsoil stripping and soil compaction. - UNM will continue to incorporate watershed protection elements into relevant policy and/or planning documents as they come up for regular review.